CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Clincher

 Clincher wheels are the most common type.
-They use an inner tube made of rubber or latex, which supports the tire that sits in the rim bed.
+They use a rubber or latex inner tube to support the tire in the rim bed.

 Clincher wheels are easy to maintain because you can easily replace the inner tube when you get a puncture.